The Core of Impact Montana

 It's Time to Invest in Montana.

-Impact Montana was founded for the purpose of advancing SMVF (Service Members, Veterans, and Military Families) networking and support in Montana, Impact Montana was created to subsidize existing SMVF support with new alternative and non-traditional methods of support relative to the success of life after military service.
-Our “Veteran Thrive Factors” have been developed based on personal military service and professional work experience as SMVF support and service providers.
-Working through the scope of these factors allows SMVF opportunities to build individually and as a unit (family or peer group).
-Impact Montana believes that a strong peer-to-peer support network and a more knowledgeable community can address the existing challenges that SMVF face.
-We also believe that there is not one organization that can take on the lone responsibility of SMVF support.
+Impact Montana was created to subsidize existing SMVF support with new and integrative solutions to promote one's ability to thrive.
+Our “Veteran Thrive Factors” have been developed based on personal military service and professional work experience.
+Working through the scope of these factors allows opportunities to build individually and as a unit (family or peer group).
+Impact Montana understands that a strong peer-to-peer support network and a more knowledgeable community can address the existing challenges that those who serve or have served face.
+We also believe that there is not one organization that can take on the lone responsibility of this support.

 Veteran Liaison to the Board